kuke/pycuda_mfcc_featurizer/README.md

-Accelerate the mfcc computation in pyCUDA
+Accelerate the mfcc computation by pyCUDA

 ## Dependency